Nature's Valley: Permanent settlement

-Luanna Toit; with children(6),Maggie, Willem, Eddy, Leon, Benny, Ivy.
-They lived at Covie, just opposite the graveyard where the forefathers and relatives were buried.
-It is still in existence (2022).
+Luanna Tait; with children(7),Tait, Maggie, Willem, Eddy, Leon, Benny, Ivy.
+They lived at Covie, just opposite the graveyard.

 Another member of his family shot the last Tsitsikamma elephant in 1881.

 In the face of continued pressure to sell a portion of his farm, Barnardo finally relented in 1941 and sold an area of 1.6963 morgen to a syndicate of ten buyers for the sum of £755.
 In 1943 Baron Ulrich Behr of Kurland bought the option to purchase the remainder of Barnardo's property from the Van Reenen family, who had acquired the option in the 1920s, but had never exercised it.
 Behr then went through all the steps necessary to have the land proclaimed for development.
 In 1953 the township was declared and formally named "Nature's Valley" by Behr, a name that had been used by the syndicate at the suggestion of Wide du Preez of "The Crags".